 PhD Thesis

-• PhD candidate: Andrea Grande Vadillo.
+• PhD candidate: Alba Lomas Redondo.

-• Presented at: Universidad Francisco de Vitoria.
-En curso.
+• Presented at: Universidad Francisco de Vitoria (en curso).

 Search for a biomarker for early diagnosis and staging of Parkinson's disease by means of Deep Learning techniques applied to electroencephalograms (EEG) of patients.
 For this purpose, connectivity analysis is performed by means of graph theory and GCNN type deep networks (modeling EEGs as graphs) and time series analysis by means of PLN techniques (performing a text-EEG equivalence).